-Copy these 3 techniques for basic family portrait poses and turbo charge your group portraits.
+Copy these 10 ideas for basic family portrait poses and your group portraits will look professional.
 These are good photography techniques to use whether you are doing casual snapshots of friends or you are doing formal family portraits.

 Photographs are more interesting when your subjects are not exactly the same height in your photo.
 In this photo, each person's eye level is different.
 The grandfather is tallest.